stopthatcow/stopthatcow.github.io/_posts/2020-07-13-bernal-heights-blackberry-jam.md

 subtitle: Third time's the charm
 ---

 It turns out that Bernal Heights in San Francisco is covered with blackberries!
 Over the course of a couple of weeks in July of 2019 my friend Bryan and I picked about five gallons worth.
 We made 1 bach of jam and froze the remaining berries.
-We ended up making three batches of jam over the course of the next year.
+We ended up making two more batches of jam over the course of the next year.

 <img src="/assets/img/bb_jam_berries.jpg" width="720" /><br>
 A small fraction of our haul.

 The first batch we made with fresh berries and we decided to use the whole fruit (seeds and all).
 This was a mistake.
 The result, while delicious was very crunchy and not in a good way.
 For batch two in August of 2019 we deseeded the berries.
 This was not an easy task!
 We crushed the berries by hand and then pushed them through a flour sifter.
 Going mostly seedless greatly improved the texture however we used a bit too much pectin.
 This made the jam a bit hard to spread but it had an amazing flavor.
-In our third and final batch in May of 2020, we finally got everything just right!
-The following pictures are a mashup across all 3 batches.
+We made our third and final batch in May of 2020 and finally got everything just right!
+The following pictures are a mashup across all three batches.

 <img src="/assets/img/bb_jam_deseeding.jpg" width="720" /><br>
 <img src="/assets/img/bb_jam_blackberry_hand.jpg" width="720" /><br>
 Smashing and deseeding.

-There are probably better, less messy ways, but this seemed to give us a pretty good result.
-In batches 2 and 3 we added a bit of the seed pulp back to the juice to give the jam some body.
+There are probably better and less messy ways, but this seemed to give us a pretty good result.
+In batches two and three we added a bit of the seed pulp back to the juice to give the jam some body.

 <img src="/assets/img/bb_jam_cooking.jpg" width="720" /><br>
 Cooking